Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Results

-Tables \ref{tab:expA_TELENOR} and \ref{tab:expA_TDC} summarizes the KPIs over the complete routes for the Experiment 1 and for MNO1 and MNO2, respectively.
-For each combination of scenario, operator, and data rate, the tables report the 5th, 50th, 95th of RSRP and UL Tx Pwr, including the 99th percentiles for this last KPI, also the total number of handovers, the 90th/95th/99th percentiles of one-way latency, for both UL and DL, and the fractions of packets classified as late losses ($>800$~ms) and true losses (timeout at 10~s).
+Tables \ref{tab:expA_TELENOR} and \ref{tab:expA_TDC} summarize the KPIs over the complete routes for the Experiment 1 and for MNO1 and MNO2, respectively.
+For each combination of scenario, operator, and data rate, the tables report the 5th, 50th, 95th percentiles of RSRP and UL Tx Pwr, including the 99th percentile for UL Tx Pwr, also the total number of handovers, the 90th/95th/99th percentiles of one-way latency, for both UL and DL, and the fractions of packets classified as late loss ($>800$~ms) and true loss (timeout at 10~s).

 \paragraph*{Urban scenario}

 In the urban case, the RSRP distributions of the two operators are similar across all three data rates.
 Despite these comparable radio conditions, the remaining KPIs exhibit marked operator-specific differences.